Thorong La

 Thorong La or Thorung La is a mountain pass with an elevation of 5416 m above sea level in the Damodar Himal, north of the Annapurna Himal, in central Nepal.
-Thorong Ri on the slope of Khatung Kang and Yakawa Kang are the mountains forming Thorong La.
-The pass is located on a trail which connects the village of Manang in the Manang District to the east, with the temple of Muktinath and the nearby village of Ranipauwa, in the Mustang District to the west.
+Thorong Ri is on the slope of Khatung Kang and Yakawa Kang are the mountains forming Thorong La.
+The pass is located on a trail that connects the village of Manang in the Manang District to the east, with the temple of Muktinath and the nearby village of Ranipauwa, in the Mustang District to the west.
 Thorong La is the highest point on the Annapurna Circuit, a 300 km route around the Annapurna mountain range.
 In addition to trekkers, the pass is regularly used by local traders.

 Mountaineering

 Most trekkers cross the pass from east to west (Manang to Muktinath), which is the easiest and safest direction.
 It is not possible to cross Thorong La from Manang to Muktinath in one day.
-Trekkers usually spend the first night in Yak Kharka and second night in Thorong Phedi — which is situated at 4540 m, or at Thorong High Camp — which is situated at 4880 m before attempting to go over Thorong La.
+Trekkers usually spend the first night in Yak Kharka and the second night in Thorong Phedi — which is situated at 4540 m, or at Thorong High Camp — which is situated at 4880 m before attempting to go over Thorong La.
 Choosing this option decreases the elevation gain and loss for that day's hike, as well as decreasing the distance.
-The staff of the Himalayan Rescue Association post in Manang recommend that trekkers spend five nights between their arrival in Manang and the crossing to Muktinath.
+The staff of the Himalayan Rescue Association post in Manang recommends that trekkers spend five nights between their arrival in Manang and the crossing to Muktinath.
 The additional time spent in Manang allows trekkers to acclimatize sufficiently to minimize the risk of acute mountain sickness (AMS).
 The Himalayan Rescue Association operates a medical clinic at Manang, and periodically a small outpost at Thorong Phedi.

 The route from west to east (Muktinath to Manang) is much more difficult, because it does not allow most trekkers sufficient time for acclimatization to the altitude.
 For trekkers choosing this direction of travel, the last place where it is possible to spend the night is located at Ranipauwa, where there is a lodge situated at 3670 m.
 There is also a very basic lodge located at Muktinath Phedi, situated at 4190 m, but this lodge is only open seasonally.
 Trekkers going from west to east must therefore ascend at least 1230 m and descend at least 540 m in one day.

-The safest months to cross the pass are March–April and October–November.
+The safest months to cross the pass are March–May and September–November.
 Attempting to cross Thorong La at other times of the year is dangerous due to the increased risk of avalanches, frostbite and the likelihood of a storm or a whiteout, which can cause trekkers to become disoriented and lost.
 Trekkers usually depart Thorung Pedi / Thorung High camp a few hours before sunrise, as strong winds typically begin a few hours after sunrise.